 To assess the relationship between tree radial growth and climatic conditions, a pairwise correlation analysis was performed using Pearson correlation coefficients.
 The analysis was performed between standard chronologies and average monthly climatic data, including total precipitation and average air temperature.
 The result between residual chronologies is in Supplement, Fig. 2.

-Tree-ring width showed a positive correlation with summer temperatures (June and July), but the timing and intensity of the climate signal varied between sites.
+Tree-ring width chronologies showed a positive correlation with summer temperatures (June and July), but the timing and intensity of the climate signal varied between sites.
 Trees in the PUR, KHA and BIL sites showed an earlier response to June temperature (r = 0.54; r = 0.43; r = 0.41, respectively, at P < 0.01), in the CH site r = 0.24 (at P < 0.05), indicating temperature limitation of tree growth in a more continental climate.
 In the western sites (FIN and APA), a significant relationship was found only for July temperature (r = 0.35 and 0.41, respectively, at P < 0.01), which can be explained by milder climatic conditions (Fig. 2A).
 Temperatures in the previous autumn months, as well as March, had a significant negative effect on the radial growth of trees in the Chokurdakh region (Fig. 2A).

-Correlation analysis between chronologies and monthly precipitation showed that precipitation affected radial growth only at the local level, without a clear pattern for all the study areas.
+Correlation analysis between chronologies and monthly precipitation showed that precipitation affected radial growth only without a clear pattern for all the study areas.
 Summer precipitation did not demonstrate a statistically significant effect on radial growth in the considered areas.
 The most noticeable positive effect of precipitation was found for the APA area in August (r = 0.39, p < 0.01) and in December of the previous year (r = 0.35, p < 0.01) (Fig. 2B).
 For the easternmost area (BIL), last year's October precipitation had a positive effect (r = 0.41, p < 0.01) and April precipitation had a negative effect (r = -0.37, p < 0.01) (Fig. 2B).
 In general, no long-term impact of precipitation on the radial growth of trees was detected in any of the study areas.